Vyral/wayne-chang/_posts/2019-02-14-financed-buyers-these-5-tips-will-put-you-on-equal-footing-with-any-cash-offer.md

 ---
 layout: post
+title: >-
-title: 'Financed Buyers: These 5 Tips Will Put You on Equal Footing to Any Cash Offer'
+  Financed Buyers: These 5 Tips Will Put You on Equal Footing With Any Cash Offer
-date: 2019-02-14 21:38:17
+date: 2019-02-14 21:38:00
 tags:
   - Home Buyer Tips
 excerpt: >-